🔍 공개 퀴즈 검색

 What is the first step in writing a summary?

-2. When using exact words with quotation marks and citation ✓
+2. When using exact words with citation ✓

 What makes a summary objective?